cutelabnyc/missedops-diy/README.md

 ![](./img/DSC_0032_Cropped.jpg)

-Make sure to insert the longer side of the header.
+Make sure to insert the longer side of the header, so the shorter side sticks out.

 ## 5. Align the top board and slide the corresponding pins through the board holes